What is Dental Clinical Research?

 Test capacity of IL1 assay to identify individuals encoding SNPs associated with hyperinflammatory propensity at increased risk for oral, and potentially systemic, disease processes exacerbated by inflammatory mechanisms.

-Examination of relative prevalence of respiratory conditions in the Marshfield Clinic Service Area in patients with, and without, periodontal disease.
+Examination of relative prevalence of respiratory conditions in the Marshfield Clinic Health System Service Area in patients with and without periodontal disease.